Maryamfaisalz/Coffee-Shop-Sales/README.md

 **Tools and Techniques Used**

--**Excel:** For creating pivot tables, performing data cleaning, and generating visualizations.
+**Excel:** For creating pivot tables, performing data cleaning, and generating visualizations.

--**Power Pivot:** To create calculated measures and enhance data analysis capabilities.
+**Power Pivot:** To create calculated measures and enhance data analysis capabilities.

--**Charts:** Column and pie charts for visualizing data and presenting insights in an easy-to-understand format.
+**Charts:** Column and pie charts for visualizing data and presenting insights in an easy-to-understand format.

--**ETL Process:** Extracted, transformed, and loaded data to ensure it was in a suitable format for analysis.
+**ETL Process:** Extracted, transformed, and loaded data to ensure it was in a suitable format for analysis.

 **Recommendations:**